 First Person Shooter Html5 Game – Raycasting

 It has been a long time since i published a game in my blog.
 I have been working for the past 3.5 weeks in a very short FPS game inspired by Wolfenstein3D which is a groundbreaking game made by ID software in the 90´s decade.
-John Carmack and John Romero achieved to render pseudo 3d graphics with no cost with the current hardware in those days.
+In those days John Carmack and John Romero achieved to render pseudo 3d graphics with no cost on the current hardware.
 In that time was not possible to render true 3D graphics at reasonably frame-rate because of this hardware limitations, computers weren’t fast enough as today´s.

 So they implemented a technique known as Raycasting which is a way to emulate a sort of rotation in the XZ plane but it has several limitations.
 We can’t look up or down, the walls must be orthogonal, we can’t represent complex shapes, the only way is to use sprites instead, so the enemies, items, guns, etc. are sprites.
 Raycasting is fast because all calculations are in 2D, and the projection makes the game looks like a real 3D game but in fact it is not.

 I tried to implement most of the game functionality:

 – Moving walls

 – Enemy AI